vl4ds/Documentation/architecture/index.rst

 provides communication between all connected Things and the SmartThings cloud and mobile application.

--  Connects any SmartThings or SmartThings Ready device to your SmartThings account.
+-  Connects any SmartThings or SmartThings-ready device to your SmartThings account.
 -  Simply plug into your Ethernet router and provide power.
 -  Build your own SmartThings kit by combining with other SmartThings